What is a Schengen visa?

 Not all embassies issue multiple entry visas some prefer to issue only a single entry visa to cover you for the specific trip you are going on.

 Do I have to have travel insurance?

-You must have travel insurance (including medical cover and repatriation) when you apply for your Schengen visa (the actual repatriation clause needs to be presented to the Consulate).
+You must have travel insurance (including medical cover and repatriation or return to country of origin) when you apply for your Schengen visa (the actual repatriation clause needs to be presented to the Consulate).
 The insurance must cover the duration of the requested visa - annual insurance may be required if you are requesting a multiple entry visa.
 Please be aware that if you purchase your travel insurance from a UK provider you will be repatriated to the UK unless you make a special arrangement with the insurer.

 How long does my UK visa need to be valid for?

 Generally you need to have at least three months left on your UK immigration visa at the time you return from your trip.

 How long does my passport need to be valid for?